Sling (weapon): Piao Shi (whirlwind stone)

 Piao Shi (飃石, lit. 'whirlwind stone'), also known as Shou Pao (手砲, lit. hand cannon) during the Song period, is the Chinese name for staff sling.
 It consists of a short cord tied to one end of a five chi bamboo pole, and is usually employed in siege defense alongside larger stone throwers.
 It is depicted and described in the Ji Xiao Xin Shu (紀效新書).

 Kestros

-The kestros (also known as the kestrosphendone, cestrus or cestrosphendone) is a sling weapon mentioned by Livy and Polybius.
+The kestros (also known as the kestrosphendone, cestrus, or cestrosphendone) is a sling weapon mentioned by Livy and Polybius.
 It seems to have been a heavy dart flung from a leather sling.
-It was invented in 168 BC and was employed by some of the Macedonian troops of King Perseus in Third Macedonian war.
+It was invented in 168 BC and was employed by some of the Macedonian troops of King Perseus in the Third Macedonian War.

 Siege engines

 The traction trebuchet was a siege engine which uses the power of men pulling on ropes or the energy stored in a raised weight to rotate what was, again, a staff sling.
 It was designed so that, when the throwing arm of the trebuchet had swung forward sufficiently, one end of the sling would automatically become detached and release the projectile.
 Some trebuchets were small and operated by a very small crew; however, unlike the onager, it was possible to build the trebuchet on a gigantic scale: such giants could hurl enormous rocks at huge ranges.
 Trebuchets are, in essence, mechanized slings.